microsoft/Partner-Center-Bot/docs/AddingIntents.md

 This LINQ statement will create a dictionary that contains a reference to classes that implement the [_IIntent_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Intents/IIntent.cs) interface where the user has the appropriate privileges.

 ## Creating A New Intent
 New intents will need to be defined within the LUIS application and then through code.
-Perform the following tasksto create a new intent within LUIS
+Perform the following tasks to create a new intent within LUIS

-1. Login into the [LUIS portal](http://luis.ai) and import the [_Partner-Center-Bot_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/Partner-Center-Bot.json) application if you have not already
+1. Login to the [LUIS portal](http://luis.ai) and import the [_Partner-Center-Bot_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/Partner-Center-Bot.json) application if you have not already
-2. Select the _Partner-Center-Bot_ application and then click the _Intents_ link found on the left hand size of the dashboard
+2. Select the _Partner-Center-Bot_ application and then click the _Intents_ link found on the left-hand side of the dashboard
 3. Click the _Add Intent_ button and then specify an appropriate name and then click _Save_

     ![Add a new intent](Images/luis01.png)